 2A.
 Appointment of paying officer

-(1) In relation to matters referred to in section 119(2)(a)(ii) of the Act in which the complainant is a local government or other statutory body or a person acting on its behalf — the local government or statutory body may appoint one or more persons to be a paying officer, to make the payments prescribed by these regulations.
+(1) In relation to matters referred to in section 119(2)(a)(ii) of the Act in which the prosecutor is a local government or other statutory body or a person acting on its behalf — the local government or statutory body may appoint one or more persons to be a paying officer, to make the payments prescribed by these regulations.

 (2) In relation to the matters referred to in section 119(2) or (2a) of the Act, other than the matters referred to in subregulation (1) —